Central Florida

 Lake Istokpoga Canal meanders through the Kissimmee River basin.

 Reservations set aside water from withdrawal as necessary for the protection of fish and wildlife or public health and safety.
-In many instances, the water management districts will scientifically identify the quantity, duration and timing of water that is necessary to protect fish and wildlife.
+In many instances, the water management districts will use best available science to identify the quantity, duration and timing of water that is necessary to protect fish and wildlife.
 Reservations may be calculated to reflect seasonal variations in flows or levels.

-The Central Florida Water Initiative Minimum Flows and Levels and Reservations Team is working to evaluate the status of existing MFLs and reservations and develop collaborative measures (measuring sticks) to be applied consistently across the CFWI area to evaluate the effect of existing and proposed water withdrawal scenarios.
-The Team is also coordinating with other technical teams to complete the initial assessments of groundwater availability in the CFWI.
+The Central Florida Water Initiative Minimum Flows and Levels and Reservations technical working group evaluates the status of existing MFLs and reservations and develops collaborative assessment measures that are applied across the CFWI area to evaluate the effect of existing and proposed water withdrawal scenarios.
+The working group provides a summary of the status of MFLs and MFLs-related environmental criteria for the CFWI Regional Water Supply Plan.

 Resources